-The lake Iskander Kul, meaning the lake of Alexander the Great, lies at an altitude of 2195 meters on the Northern slopes of the Gissar Range in the Tajikistan Fann Mountains.
+The lake Iskander Kul, meaning the lake of Alexander the Great, lies at an altitude of 2195 meters on the northern slopes of the Gissar Range, in the Tajikistan Fann Mountains.
 It is unclear if Alexander ever visited the lake but the locals tell of a myth that during the nights you could still see and hear the horse of Alexander within the mist rising from the lake.
 The lake has a triangular shape, it covers an area of 3,4 square kilometers and is 72 meters deep.
 Some say that the water is poisonous to drink and that there are no fish living in the lake.
-There are also some signs forbidding swimming and the temperature is anyway only about +10 C at highest but it is also not rare to see people swimming in the lake.
+There are also some signs forbidding swimming and the temperature is anyway only about +10 C at highest but it is also not rare to see people swimming in the lake during the hottest summer season.

-Around the lake, there are several high peaks the highest being the Kyrk-Shaitan reaching up to 3950 m with snow cover topping it until June.
-Iskander Kul is one of the places that can be relatively easily visited even during a short visit to Tajikistan and it really provides for the time it takes to reach it by providing amazing scenery and unspoiled mountain nature with a certain serenity especially if you are visiting outside the high season.
+Around the lake, there are several high peaks the highest being the Kyrk-Shaitan, reaching up to 3950 m with snow cover topping it until June.
+Iskander Kul is one of the great Tajik destinations that can be relatively easily visited even during a short visit to Tajikistan from Dushanbe and it really provides for the time it takes to reach it with amazing scenery and unspoiled mountain nature with a certain serenity especially if you are visiting outside the high season.
 The view of the lake can vary a lot depending on the weather conditions that are present during the visit.

 There is a road going around the lake which you can walk and a small holiday resort at the north end of the lake, nearby the place where the river leaving the Iskander Kul starts.
 Further down the river, there is a waterfall that has a man-made ledge built over it making it possible to stand almost on top of the waterfall which otherwise flows inside a deep cavern and is impossible to reach.